 What happens while we sit?
 God acts deep, deep within us.
 We may not even know it.
 But it happens.
 God will do a great work within us.
 This work is unique and specially tailored just for you.

 I leave my sit a new person!
-Silent prayer is not a race.
+Silent prayer is not a sprint.
 It is a marathon.
 My job is to trust God each time I sit.
 Let God work!

 I seem to recognize the fruits of God’s work during the non silent portions of the day.
 If I do not notice them, someone else might too.